October 6, 2020

 SMC student films have won numerous accolades—including a BAFTA nomination; the Panavision Limelight Award at the Ojai Film Festival; Best Short Drama at the San Diego Film Festival; Best Short at the Prague Independent Film Festival; Special Mention at the International Festival of Film Schools in Munich; and Winner at the Women's Independent Film Festival—and have been selected to screen in many prestigious domestic and international film festivals.

-SMC offers an Associate of Science degree and Certificate of Achievement in Film Production.
+SMC offers an Associate in Science degree and Certificate of Achievement in Film Production.
 To learn more, visit the SMC Film Production website or email Carrasco_Salvador@smc.edu.
 The film program—as well as the films that come out of it— is on YouTube as the “Santa Monica College Film Program” channel.

 VIFF is a nonprofit organization dedicated to the discovery and development of independent artists and audiences.
 VIFF seeks to discover, support, and inspire independent film and theater artists from around the world, and to introduce audiences to their new work.
 For more information, visit vienna-film-festival.com.